lyttttt3333/Broadcast_Support_Relation/README.md

 After that, we can construct the `Clutter Solver` based on the trained modules by, which can output the inferred support relations from a given scene.
 As the core part of this work, `Clutter Solver` does not need any additional training process but a list of trained modules, which can be run by

     python inference_Clutter_Solver.py

+## Pre-trained Model

+We have provide the pretrained model in "model.zip", which contains the pretrained model and a portion of corresponding training data in "pair_train".

+You can simply run the pretrained model by

+    cls.load(path to the pretrained model directory)

+and use the data provided to conduct resume training or just validation.
+The data can be automatically divided into training and validation set.
+And the model can output the pairwise support relations from 0 to 1.
+After visualization, we take the following object pairs as example